frankyangTW/frankyangTW.github.io/_pages/about.md

 # Publications
-* ### HAA500: Human-Centric Atomic Action Dataset with Curated Videos We contribute HAA500, a manually annotated human-centric atomic action dataset for action recognition on 500 classes with over 591k labeled frames.
-HAA500 contains fine-grained atomic actions where only consistent actions fall under the same label.
-HAA500 has been carefully curated to capture the movement of human figures with less spatio-temporal label noises to greatly enhance the training of deep neural networks.
-Our extensive experiments validate the benefits of human-centric and atomic characteristics of HAA, which enables the trained model to improve prediction by attending to atomic human poses.

-  Jihoon Chung, Cheng-hsin Wuu, Hsuan-ru Yang, Yu-Wing Tai, Chi-Keung Tang [[arxiv]](https://arxiv.org/abs/2009.05224)
+* ### HAA500: Human-Centric Atomic Action Dataset with Curated Videos Jihoon Chung, Cheng-hsin Wuu, Hsuan-ru Yang, Yu-Wing Tai, Chi-Keung Tang [[arxiv]](https://arxiv.org/abs/2009.05224)